dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 #### get_response(cls, cursor)

-get_response is a classmethod that gets a cursor object and returns the status of the last executed command.
-The return value is one of the values returned from `execute()` and is logged.
-You can just return 'OK' or similar if your database does not provide status.
+get_response is a classmethod that gets a cursor object and returns adapter-specific information about the last executed command.
+Ideally, the return value is an `AdapterResponse` object that includes items such as `code`, `rows_affected`, `bytes_processed`, and a summary `_message` for logging to stdout.
+Or, get_response can just return a string `'OK'` if your connection cursor does not provide richer metadata.

 <File name='connections.py'>